-Students must deliver the dissertation to all committee members (including the outside Chair) at least 14 days before the oral defense.
+Students must deliver the dissertation to all committee members (including the Oral Defense Committee Chair) at least 14 days before the oral defense.
 Prior to delivering it, students must ask committee members their preferred form for reading, i.e., whether print or electronic (PDF), bound or loose-leaf.
 If a committee member requests an electronic PDF copy, the complete dissertation must be delivered as a single file (i.e., not divided into chapters or other sections, but a PDF of the entire dissertation from front matter to last page of the bibliography).
 Students are responsible for providing to each committee member the dissertation in the form requested.
-All the required components of the dissertation as stipulated in the Thesis and Dissertation Formatting Guidelines (also available on Portfolio under "Resources") must be included in the defense draft, including front matter, table of contents, bibliography, etc., as well as any supplementary material, such as images or charts.
+All the required components of the dissertation as stipulated in the "Thesis and Dissertation Formatting Guidelines" on "The Doctoral Dissertation" page of the Graduate Bulletin (also available on Portfolio under "Resources") must be included in the defense draft, including front matter, table of contents, bibliography, etc., as well as any supplementary material, such as images or charts.

-Students are expected to be physically present at DU/IIiff for their oral defense unless emergency circumstances make it impossible.
-In this case, the student must consult their dissertation director and the Outside Chair and then follow OGS procedures to request permission to participate by conference call, web app, or other medium.
+Students are expected to be physically present at DU/Iliff for their oral defense unless emergency circumstances make it impossible.
+In this case, the student must consult their dissertation director and the Oral Defense Committee Chair and then follow OGE procedures to request permission to participate by conference call, web app, or other medium.